Treatment for Capsular Contracture after Breast Implants

 Request a Consultation with Dr. Mendieta

 If you have been suffering with problems with your breast implants due to possible capsular contracture or another breast implant illness, call us today at (305) 860-0717.
-You may also contact us online or simply fill out the contact form below and a member of our team will get in touch.
+You may also contact us online at our South Florida plastic surgery center or simply fill out the contact form below and a member of our team will get in touch.